 - The mango can be fresh or frozen – I used frozen mango chunks because it is easier.
 And I didn’t thaw the mango.
 Though fresh mango would work just as well.

-- Adjust the recipe as you like – This Pineapple Mango Crisp recipe is extremely versatile.
+- Adjust the recipe as you like – This pineapple crisp recipe is extremely versatile.
 You can swap out the fruit in the filling, double (or even triple) the recipe to make more servings, and/or use whatever baking dish(es) you have on hand.
-There are not hard-fast rules with this recipe, so make it your own!
+There are no hard-fast rules with this recipe, so make it your own!

 A smaller casserole dish, pie dish, or even ramekins would work.